Conflux-Chain/conflux-doc/docs/EVM-Space/welcome.md

   - Introduction
 ---

-The Conflux `EVM Space` is an Ethereum Virtual Machine (EVM) built in the Conflux `Native space`, that provides a solution for developers to deploy their apps on an Ethereum-compatible, high-throughput, scalable and future-safe platform, with low transaction costs for their users.
+The Conflux `eSpace` is an Ethereum Virtual Machine (EVM) built in the Conflux `core space`, that provides a solution for developers to deploy their apps on an Ethereum-compatible, high-throughput, scalable and future-safe platform, with low transaction costs for their users.

-In Conflux EVM Space, Ethereum native applications can seamlessly be ported to Conflux network.
+In Conflux eSpace, Ethereum native applications can seamlessly be ported to Conflux network.
 Developers may enjoy familiar Ethereum tooling when working with their Solidity smart contracts on Conflux.

-Besides the EVM, Conflux developed the [Space Bridge](https://evm.fluentwallet.com) which allows users to transfer CFX between Conflux Native Spance and EVM Space.
+Besides the EVM, Conflux developed the [Space Bridge](https://evm.fluentwallet.com) which allows users to transfer CFX between Conflux core Spance and eSpace.

-Conflux EVM Space is introduced at [CIP-90](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-90.md)
+Conflux eSpace is introduced at [CIP-90](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-90.md)